santi1s/Big-Data/Big-Data/Technical-Troubleshooting.md

 3. What kinds of technical skills, if any, are needed to execute the step.

 **4. How Dangerous Is It To Gather Data?**
-For each of the above steps, also evaluate how **dangerous** it is to a customer's environment to gather a
+For each of the above steps, also evaluate how **dangerous** it is to a customer's environment to gather a piece of data or execute next steps.

+Will a step expose private data?
+Could a step cause further issues in the customer's environment?

 **5. Evaluate and Choose**